Consteel/manual/release-notes/57-Build 4603-Version 19 Hotfix 5.md

 - Corrected incorrect section height values for T-HEB 200 and T-HEM 500 profiles in the section database.
 The geometric properties have been updated to the correct heights (T-HEB 200: 100 mm; T-HEM 500: 262 mm).

-_**Improvements:**_

-- Implemented a dedicated license key option for users who opted for customized development related to importing and converting files from external sources.